-We are paid a commission from the Insurer when we arrange a policy on How are any commissions, fees or other benefits calculated for your behalf.
-This commission is calculated as a percentage of the base providing the financial services? premium amount, before GST, Stamp Duty and other Government charges.
+How are any commissions, fees or other benefits calculated for providing the financial services?
+We are paid a commission from the Insurer when we arrange a policy on your behalf.
+This commission is calculated as a percentage of the base premium amount, before GST, Stamp Duty and other Government charges.
 Our commission will be calculated based on the formula X=Y% x P. X=our commission; Y%=the percentage commission paid to us by the insurer and which varies between 5% and 26.5%; P=the amount you pay for any insurance policy (less any government fees or charges included in that amount).
 Any fees that we charge you will be calculated dependent upon factors such as time and costs associated with the particular administration performed and/or service provided.
 We may also charge you a fee for any special advisory or additional claims-related services.

 On occasions, another person or company introduces prospective clients to us.
 Sometimes we share our commission or fees with them or pay them an agreed referral fee.
 If we give you personal advice, we will let you know of any fees, commission or other payments we, our associates or anyone referring you to us will receive in relation to the policies that are the subject of the advice.

-Our representatives that will assist you with your insurance needs will be paid market renumeration including salary.
+Our representatives that will assist you with your insurance needs will be paid market remuneration including salary.

 They may also receive an incentive bonus based on performance criteria e.g. level of quality service, client retention, or new business.
 Our representative's maximum incentive bonus is 60% of income.
-For example, if renumeration was 10% of the premium of \$ 1,200 (i.e. \$ 120), and incentive was 10%, our representative would receive \$ 12.00 from the nat transaction.
+For example, if remuneration was 10% of the premium of \$ 1,200 (i.e. \$ 120), and incentive was 10%, our representative would receive \$ 12.00 from that transaction.